readmeio/markdown/README.md

 We've also sprinkled a bit of our own syntactic sugar on top to let you supercharge your docs. [**Learn more about ReadMe's flavored syntax!**](https://docs.readme.com/rdmd/docs/syntax-extensions)

+## Local Development

+To make changes to the RDMD engine locally is to run the local development server.
+Clone the repo, `cd` in to it, `npm install`, and `npm run start`!

 ## Credits

 - **Lisence**: MIT